openforis/fra-platform/doc/design.md

 ## Styleguide

 The FRA Platform styleguide can be found on [Zeplin](https://zeplin.io/).
 Cosimo has been made the owner of the project, so ha can give access.
-If you just want to preview the styleguide and don't need any measurements.
-Have a look at the [Zeplin Scene preview](https://scene.zeplin.io/project/591160b68341f5adef6f2819).
+If you just want to preview the styleguide and don't need any measurements, have a look at the [Zeplin Scene preview](https://scene.zeplin.io/project/591160b68341f5adef6f2819).

 ## Design files